jdreaver/rules_terraform/README.md

 	- https://www.terraform.io/cli/config/config-file#explicit-installation-method-configuration
 	- We can use the filesystem_mirror block
   - Try making `terraform init` faster.
 I think downloading providers is the slowest part.
 Maybe we can symlink providers directly?
+(It looks like we actually are already just symlinking providers, FWIW)
 - Use amd64 for Terraform versions that don't have arm64
 - Ensure we don't download terraform binaries we don't actually need
 - Simulate sharing values/config between Terraform and a separate dummy CLI tool